 Beer, and a lot of it, is what’s on the menu here.
 Phoenix-based, and aptly-named, PHX Beer Co. pours up brews in a range of styles, from strong stouts and sippable porters to easy-drinking ales.
 This spot makes for a pretty solid hangout for a long layover, if you’re a seasoned beer drinker.

 Chelsea’s churns out made-to-order taco platters that run the gamut from vegetarian tacos made of locally sourced veggies to mesquite grilled ribeye steak, all served with corn tortillas, guacamole, pico de gallo, and a kale slaw.
 Burgers, sandwiches, salads, and a series of starters like smoked trout dip and shrimp ceviche round out the menu here.

 Near Security Checkpoint A

-The bar is well-stocked at this contemporary Mexican spot.
-For an airport restaurant they have an extensive tequila list which features blanco, reposado, and añejo options.
-In addition to tequila, Blanco’s bartenders serve up margaritas, sangrias by the glass or pitcher, wines, and a shortlist of flavor-packed cocktails.
-And you can fill up on specialities like grilled fajitas, noshable tacos, ooey-gooey cheese crisps, piled-high sharable nachos, and breakfast burritos too.
+The bar is well-stocked at this contemporary cantina.
+Blanco boasts an extensive tequila list that includes blanco and reposado to añejo varieties.
+In addition to the tequila, Blanco’s bartenders serve up margaritas, sangrias by the glass or pitcher, wines, and a bevy of flavor-packed cocktails.
+And you can fill up on flavor-packed salads, noshable tacos, protein heavy burritos, and loaded nachos, too.

 Olive & Ivy